arkumu/arkumu.github.io/dokumentation/kontrollierte-vokabulare-und-taxonomien/index.markdown

 **English:**

-Through the joint use of uniform and uniquely identifiable terms, it is possible to classify Actors, Projects, Events, etc. in a standardized manner, either in a single repository or across multiple repositories, thereby making them searchable, comparable, and reusable.
-They thus form an integral part of the quality of the metadata provided.
-Controlled vocabularies appear in arkumu.nrw primarily in two forms: in value lists and taxonomies, which also allow for a hierarchical classification of terms.
-The specified URIs make each term precisely identifiable and referenceable.
+By using consistent and uniquely identifiable terminology, it becomes possible to classify actors, projects, and events in a standardized way—either within a single collection or across multiple collections—making them easier to find, compare, and reuse.
+They therefore form an integral part of the quality of the provided metadata.
+In arkumu.nrw, controlled vocabularies appear primarily in two forms: value lists and taxonomies, the latter additionally allowing for the hierarchical structuring of terms.
+Thanks to the assigned URIs, each term is uniquely identifiable and citable.

 <br/>
 <br/>